garrettruss/RIProject/readme.md

 * Express
 * Node.js
 * Git/Github
+* Heroku
+* RI CRMC ArcGIS Map [view here](https://arcg.is/1DeSmD).

 ## Getting Started

-[click](https://ri-access-project.herokuapp.com/) to see the app.
+[view here](https://ri-access-project.herokuapp.com/) to see the app.

 ### Future Enhancements

-* Utilize RIGIS public access api [click](https://www.rigis.org/datasets/public-shoreline-access/)
+* Pull in RIGIS public access API to allow users to select or search for location from library and display photo associated with location. [view here](https://www.rigis.org/datasets/public-shoreline-access/)
+* Impliment mobile first design.
+* Add user login with bcrypt.
-* Sort entries by students name.
+* Sort entries by student or users if enabled.
-* Add users who can favorite different locations.
+* Allow only the creator of an entry to edit or delete the entry.
+* Past certain number of entries, display leaderboard to show only top ten students with the most entries.
+* With users, make it so whenever a student logs a new trip to an access point, they have the option to share it on their social media platforms.
+* Impliment partials, header and footer, for better design.